"Central California Racing Legend"

 California Points Championship!
 Jerry was also awarded Nascar Super Modifieds' Most

-in points for Kearney Bowl and 5th in the Nascar State Championship.
-Jerry spent the next
+points for Kearney Bowl and 5th in the Nascar State Championship.
+Jerry spent the next few

-few years racking up the trophy's in the circle 77 and finishing in the top 3 or 4 in points at
+years racking up the trophy's in the circle 77 and finishing in the top 3 or 4 in points at Clovis,

-making it to the final race of the season leading the points for both tracks!
-Unfortunately both
+it to the final race of the season leading the points for both tracks!
+Unfortunately both Madera

-Madera and Clovis had their Championship race on the same night.
-Jerry had to choose
+and Clovis had their Championship race on the same night.
+Jerry had to choose which track

-which track he wanted to win the Championship for.
-He chose Clovis Speedway because of
+he wanted to win the Championship for.
+He chose Clovis Speedway because of his love for

-his love for dirt racing.
-Jerry ended up being the last Champion of Clovis Speedway as it
+dirt racing.
+Jerry ended up being the last Champion of Clovis Speedway as it closed for good

 In 1977 the Thompson team raced mostly at Madera Speedway ending up 2nd in the Nascar